Please select any day below to view that destination

-This unique Antarctica whale-watching and wildlife expedition is a true once-in-a-lifetime experience, which sees you contribute to conservation, aid ocean research efforts and understand first-hand the impacts of climate change and global warming on the health on our oceans.
+This unique Antarctica whale-watching and wildlife expedition is a truly once-in-a-lifetime experience, which sees you contribute to conservation, aid ocean research efforts, and understand first-hand the impacts of climate change and global warming on the health of our oceans.

 If you’d like a little more time to unwind after a long journey to Ushuaia, there is the option available for a complimentary pre-arrival day in the city, which won’t impact your Antarctica trip.

 Spend an extra night in the Arakur Resort and Spa, a luxury hotel perched on a natural balcony with panoramic views of the city and surrounding landscapes.
 Take a soak in the spa facilities, explore the town and take an extra day to combat any jetlag, leaving you refreshed and ready for your Antarctica adventure.

 You’ll fly into Ushuaia, Argentina, the world’s most southerly city and the gateway destination for Antarctica cruises.
 From the airport, you’ll take a private transfer to your hotel, and there’s an option to attend an evening briefing to meet your fellow cruise passengers and ask any questions you may have.